VAIJ-TEJAS/Articles/Scripting with Python/draft1.md

 # File Handling in Python
-File handling in Python involves reading from and writing to files.
+Python file handling includes both reading from and writing to files.
 It allows you to interact with external files on your computer's file system.

 **Reading from Files**
 To open a file, use the `open()` function with the file path and desired mode.
 Once opened, you can read its contents using methods like `read()`, `readline()`, or `readlines()`.